griffenliu/phaser3/worklog.md

 VecMath3 and VecMath4 are completed.
 Vec3 is done, but Vec4 still remains.

+Quaternions are now finished, along with splitting up all of the Vector and Matrix functions.
+The final part left to do are some primitives (so you can instantiate a Vec4 for example) but this isn't actually needed for the 3D libs, so I will leave it be for now.
+This entire math section is ripe for some unit tests.

 ### 8th November 2015

 Created batch point demos 3 and 4.
 They use 1000 particles (and 4 uses a gravity well) and it's working quite nicely.
 It's still using a fixed vertex buffer array position though, which really needs to be built dynamically, but at least the systems are all holding up together.